1oannis/lecture-oss/lab-3/README.md

 - You **can** start from scratch (without using the given skeleton code).
 - You **can** freely change the given skeleton code if necessary.

+## Requirements

+### Mandatory

+- **Add a timer (5 points)**: You can freely choose an up/down timer for your purpose.
+- **Add your intelligent Turtle (8 points)**: You can assign a role, runner or chaser or both.
+- **Add your concept of score (7 points)**: You can define the score by yourself

+### Optional

+- Change the window title to _Turtle Runaway_
+- Add background or game arena
+- Add a concept of stages
+- Add opening, closing, and ending
+- Fix a bug (e.g. switching colors)
+- Anyway, you can do whatever you want to make the game fun.

 ## How To Run It

 Change into the lab-1 directory.